arunnair018/forecastApp/README.md

 # GreyQuest Assignment

-A webapp to show 5 day weather forecast
+A webapp to show 5 day weather forecast.
+Used [OpenWeather](https://openweathermap.org/) a third party api to get forecast data.

 ## Routes